 A French press, of course

 Naturally, you’ll need the best French press coffee maker.
 We adore the Bodum Chambord French Press, made from borosilicate glass, stainless steel, and a quirky design that’s sure to gain compliments before you’ve even served the coffee.
 This model boasts a 1L capacity, ensuring you’re the host with the most at coffee catchups chez toi.

 The best coffee beans

-You won’t get far without a hearty pouch of coffee beans—pick your favourite from our guide to the best coffee beans in town.
-Your chosen beans truly dictate the ultimate flavours in your coffee; for a lighter brew, go for Mexican; for chocolate and florals, go for Costa Rican; for spices, pepper, and stone fruit notes, opt for Indonesian.
+You won’t get far without a hearty pouch of coffee beans—pick your favorite from our guide to the best coffee beans in town.
+Your chosen beans truly dictate the ultimate flavors in your coffee; for a lighter brew, go for Mexican; for chocolate and florals, go for Costa Rican; for spices, pepper, and stone fruit notes, opt for Indonesian.